Threads and Callstacks Pane

 For the main thread, you see four Stack Frames.
 Top to bottom, you see the execution flow that this thread went through to reach the current location, with the top frame at the top (method "

-C" with the breakpoint, and the application's entry point, at the bottom).
+C" with the breakpoint, and the application's entry point,

 The coloring of each frame gives you additional information about its status: